AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ### Using workflow logs{#using-workflow-logs}

 You can access workflow logs to monitor the execution of your activities.
 It indexes the operations carried out and execution errors by chronological order.
+The Logs tab consists in the history of the execution of all or some selected activities.
+The Tasks tab details the execution sequencing of the activities.
+To get more information on an activity, click a task.
 For more information, refer to [Monitoring workflow execution](../../automating/using/executing-a-workflow.md#monitoring).

+#### Troubleshooting Query activities

+Check the Save SQL queries in the log and Execute in the engine (do not use in production) options to analyze SQL queries in the Logs tab.
+Then, in the **Search** panel, check **Display SQL logs only**.
+The query is displayed in the **Message** column of the logs.

 ### Using delivery logs{#using-delivery-logs}